bevyengine/bevy-website/content/learn/contribute/project-information/upstreaming.md

 The all-at-once strategy works best for monolithic, mature projects (e.g. an entire physics engine), while the one-bite-at-a-time approach is a good fit for experimental prototypes that should be refined through critical PR review.

+In some cases, most of the value of upstreaming can be achieved by incorporating only a fairly minimal core.
+Shared, relatively unopinionated primitives can serve an important role, supporting ecosystem interoperability and user portability at a lower maintenance cost, and leave space for multiple competing solutions to meet distinct needs.

+This approach can even be used to good effect when Bevy *does* want to upstream a complete end-to-end solution.
+The modularity benefits still apply, and by splitting the work into "shared primitives" and "first-party solution using those primitives" upstreaming can occur in a more gradual, reviewable way.